ICPSwap-Labs/icpswap-v3-service/README.md

 Regarding these canisters, only the data collection canisters are self-developed by ICPSwap, the rest can be found in the current project, or other projects that have been open-sourced in IC ecosystem.
 We have a plan to open source this part of the code later, for now, please use the compiled wasm and did files in the current project.

-When running the `test.sh` script for the first time, a balance check error occurs after the 'step 10 decrease' step.
+When running the `test-data-accuracy.sh` script for the first time, a balance check error occurs after the 'step 10 decrease' step.
 That's because in ICPSwap, when the user withdraws the swap fee, 20% of the fee is kept in the SwapPool, but the check data in the test script doesn't include this difference.

 So we can find the function *_distributeFee* in SwapPool.mo.